 In the theoretical overview, we presented the simple discretisation and covariance equivalent discretisation processes for calibration of parameters for the CIR model using a historical data set of interest rates.

 For both processes a centered CIR model is used to determine the projected short rates:

 where κ is the continuous drift and σ is the continuous volatility.

 For the centered CIR model we need to determine a transformed short rate by subtracting the long run average (γ = AVERAGE (array of rates)) of the short rate from each rate observation (rt*), i.e. the transformed short rate rt is equal to rt*- γ.

-Phi , the discrete drift term, is first taken as a arbitrary number.
-The calibrated value, or least squares estimate for this term, will be determined after the sum of the residual terms (RSS) is minimized user the Solver function.
+Phi , the discrete drift term, is first taken as an arbitrary number.
+The calibrated value, or least squares estimate for this term, will be determined after the sum of the residual terms (RSS) is minimized using the Solver function.